A topic from the subject of Chromatography in Chemistry.

 • Nutrient Analysis: Determination of vitamins, amino acids, and carbohydrates.

-• Contaminant Analysis: Detection and quantification of pesticides, heavy metals, and mycotoxins.
+• Contaminant Analysis: Detection and quantification of pesticides, heavy metals, mycotoxins, and other undesirable substances.

 • Additive Analysis: Identification and characterization of food additives, such as preservatives and emulsifiers.

-• Quality Control: Ensuring the safety and quality of food products.
+• Quality Control: Ensuring the safety and quality of food products throughout the production and distribution processes.

 Conclusion